 Forestry operations at Savernake Forest

-Savernake Forest is a working woodland, leased and managed by Forestry England.
-We are working here between 29 August and 3 October 2023.
+Savernake Forest is a working woodland producing sustainable timber.
+Savernake Forest is a working woodland producing sustainable timber.
+We are working here from July 2026 for several weeks.
 This page provides more information about the work we're doing.

 What is happening?